 Having obtained your super fresh asparagus, cooking is quick and easy.
 Banish any thoughts that you might need a special asparagus steamer.
-Steaming is an acceptable method of cooking asparagus (and I guess, although I don’t own one, that a microwave might achieve this).
-But I work on a general principle that vegetables retain more flavour if cooked without liquid.
-I prefer roasting, which helps concentrate the natural sweetness.
+Steaming is an acceptable method of cooking asparagus and although I don’t own one, I am reliably informed that 5-6 minutes in a microwave works perfectly.
+I work on a general principle that vegetables retain more flavour if cooked without liquid so I prefer roasting, which helps concentrate the natural sweetness.
 It will take between 5 and 7 minutes, depending on the thickness of the stems.

 First prepare the asparagus by snapping the stems at the point where the woody base ends.
 Hopefully this will be quite near the bottom – try bending the stem and the snapping point should reveal itself quite easily.